Kurt Peter Larsen

-Kurt Peter Larsen Danish author.
-Born 27.5 1953 in Denmark is the Danish half of the writing duo Oravsky/Larsen and writes in Danish, Swedish, English and German.
+Kurt Peter Larsen is a Danish author.
+Born 27 May 1953 in Denmark, he is the Danish half of the writing duo Oravsky/Larsen and writes in Danish, Swedish, English and German.

-Kurt Peter Larsen and Vladimir Oravsky won the 2006 worldwide dramacompetition sponsored by The International Playwrights’ Forum, The International Theatre Institute (ITI) and The International Association of Theatre for Children and Young People (ASSITEJ) with their play ”AAAHR!!!”.
+Kurt Peter Larsen and Vladimir Oravsky won the 2006 worldwide drama competition sponsored by The International Playwrights’ Forum, The International Theatre Institute (ITI) and The International Association of Theatre for Children and Young People (ASSITEJ) with their play ”AAAHR!!!”.